modin-project/modin/docs/contributing.rst

   asv continuous -f 1.05 src/master HEAD -b TimeGroupBy --launch-method=spawn

-* It is necessary to check the healthy of benchmarks after making changes or writing new ones:
+* It is necessary to check presence of errors inside of benchmarks after making changes or writing new ones:

 .. code-block:: bash